CommReteris/rawnind_jddc/.roo/rules/rules.md

   - `get_project_dependencies`: Get a list of all dependencies defined in the project.
   - `get_project_modules`: Get a list of all modules in the project with their types.
   - `get_project_problems`: Retrieves all project problems (errors, warnings, etc.) detected in the project.
-  - `create_new_file`: Creates a new file at the specified path within the project directory.
   - `find_files_by_glob`: Searches for all files whose relative paths match the specified glob pattern.
   - `find_files_by_name_keyword`: Searches for all files whose names contain the specified keyword.
-  - `get_all_open_file_paths`: Returns active editor's and other open editors' file paths relative to the project root.
   - `list_directory_tree`: Provides a tree representation of the specified directory.
-  - `open_file_in_editor`: Opens the specified file in the JetBrains IDE editor.
   - `reformat_file`: Reformats a specified file in the JetBrains IDE.
-  - `get_file_text_by_path`: Retrieves the text content of a file using its path relative to project root.
   - `replace_text_in_file`: Replaces text in a file with flexible options for find and replace operations.
   - `search_in_files_by_regex`: Searches with a regex pattern within all files in the project.
   - `search_in_files_by_text`: Searches for a text substring within all files in the project.